Are you having a bad hair day? Believe it or not, the cause could be low water pressure.

 Troubleshooting Low Water Pressure

-Why you have these problems is important to know.
-There may be simple ways to correct the water pressure, or your plumbing may need to be repaired.
+It is important to know why you have these problems.
+There may be simple ways to correct the water pressure or your plumbing may need to be repaired.
 Here are some reasons for low water pressure:

 A Valve Is Restricting Water Flow

-Two valves control the flow of water into your home.
-The main shutoff valve is usually near the main city supply pipe inside your house.
-It must be fully open for water to flow normally.
-If it has been left partially closed after a repair, for example, you may notice a drop in water pressure.
-Fortunately, the valve can be easily adjusted by turning a wheel-like handle counterclockwise, or a lever handle into a position parallel to the pipe direction.
+Two valves regulate water flow into your home.
+You can find the main shutoff valve near the main city supply pipe inside your house.
+To ensure normal water flow, you must fully open it.
+If someone leaves it partially closed after a repair, you may experience a drop in water pressure.
+Fortunately, you can easily adjust the valve by turning a wheel-like handle counterclockwise or a lever handle into a position parallel to the pipe direction.

-The water meter valve is typically located outside next to the water meter.
-Only water meter company personnel have the authority to use it.
-The valve is often closed during plumbing repairs, but a technician may forget to fully open it.
-Contact your local utility if the issue continues after a repair is completed.
+The water meter valve is typically next to the water meter outside.
+Only personnel from the water meter company can use it.
+This valve is often closed during plumbing repairs, but a technician might forget to fully open it.
+If the issue persists after a repair, contact your local utility.

 Faulty Pressure Regulator

-If you have a pressure regulator in your plumbing system, water pressure can lower if the device starts to fail.
-It is designed to protect your pipes by reducing input pressure.
-When the pressure regulator fails, all fixtures will be affected at once, quite suddenly (in some cases, water pressure may spike and potentially cause damage).
-You can test it by connecting a water pressure gauge to the hose spigot outside your home.
-Although you can replace the unit, it’s best to call a plumber experienced in pressure regulator repair or installation.
+If your plumbing system has a pressure regulator, the device’s failure can result in a decrease in water pressure.
+Its purpose is to safeguard your pipes by reducing input pressure.
+When the pressure regulator malfunctions, all fixtures will be affected simultaneously, often abruptly (in some cases, water pressure may surge, potentially causing damage).
+You can test it by attaching a water pressure gauge to the hose spigot outside your home.
+While you can replace the unit, it’s advisable to contact a plumber with experience in pressure regulator repair or installation.

 Pipe Problems Causing Low Water Pressure